Lisa Phillips (museum director)

 Lisa Phillips is an American museum director, curator, and author.
 She is the Toby Devan Lewis Director of the New Museum of Contemporary Art, in New York City.
 In 1999, Phillips became the second director in the museum's history, succeeding founding director Marcia Tucker.
+On September 25, 2025, she announced that she would retire in April 2026.
 Prior to beginning her directorship at the New Museum, she worked at the Whitney Museum of American Art for twenty-three years.

 Early life and education

 Phillips was born in Manhattan, New York City, and grew up in Brooklyn Heights.
 Her father, Warren H. Phillips, is the former chairman and CEO of Dow Jones & Company.
 She attended Packer Collegiate Institute and received her BA in Art History with honors from Middlebury College in 1975.
 She studied music, art, and art history in Vienna during her junior year and spent time at the Kunsthistorisches Museum and the Albertina copying master drawings, there becoming interested in museums.
 She later entered the PhD program in Art History at the Graduate Center of the City University of New York where she studied with Linda Nochlin, Rosalind Krauss, and Leo Steinberg, and took courses at Hunter College's Art History program.